aetaati/CMPT433_Project/README.md

 1. Clone the repository to your Beaglebone Green board.
 2. Navigate to the project directory in your terminal.
-3. Run the command `make all` to build the entire project, including the C code and the web interface.
+3. Run the command `make all` to build the entire project and create an executable called `beaglePod` in the shared folder.

 ## Running the Project